vitskvara/sgad/README.md

 ```

 # Test run
-This is a basic training run of the SGVAEGAN model that demonstrates the capabilities of the model for basic anomaly detection.
+This is a basic training run of the SGVAEGAN model that demonstrates the capabilities of the model for anomaly detection.
+It should be relatively easy to understand all the basic functionalities from the code.
 Note that the script will ask to download the Wildlife MNIST data if they are not present, which can otherwise be found at `https://zenodo.org/record/7602025`.
 The COCOPlaces dataset that was also used for some experiments can be found at `https://zenodo.org/record/7612053`.
 ```
 cd scripts/sgvaegan_example
 python train_wmnist.py